 We remember.
 We are inspired.
 And we pledge to do good in the merit of their souls.
 For this reason, the Yizkor service includes a pledge to tzedakah, charity, on behalf of the deceased’s souls.

-With this in mind, we will be creating a Yizkor booklet.
 We ask you to include the names of your loved ones.
 It is customary to fufill the mitzvah of remembering your loved ones and giving tzedakah in their merit.
 Your charity will go toward building the local Jewish community of FiDi.